 It’s important to deal with customer issues and complaints right away even when the customer is not pleasant.
-This will prevent future issues and allow you to improve.
-Knowing how to deal with rude customers is a very important skill for your company as a whole to have.
+Knowing how to deal with rude customers is a very important skill for your company to understand.

 Listen to the complaining customer without interrupting.
 Acknowledge their problem and don’t downplay it.
 This will help you gain their trust back as you move forward into solving the issue.

-Don’t just ask them to explain their problem, actually listen to what they have to say.
 And don’t make them repeat it multiple times.
-Listening can benefit your business by creating less paperwork, upward communication, and human relations.
+Listening can benefit your business by creating less paperwork, upward communication, and human relationships.

 If you get distracted, or move off track, the problem becomes something different entirely.
 The problem then becomes your incompetence or inability to help.
 The problem then becomes bad customer service.